HCI-Pro-ductions/.github/README.md

 # .github
-The .github/profile/README.md would appear on our organization's public profile
+The .github/profile/README.md would appear on our organisation's public profile